Hiking in Saudi Arabia

 Saudi Seasons, organized by the Entertainment Authority, aims to transform the Kingdom of Saudi Arabia into an important tourist destination through major artistic and cultural events and unique tourism experiences.
 Seasonal activities are planned throughout the year in most parts of the country, to give visitors a glimpse into the history and unique culture of Saudi Arabia, as well as the charm of its beautiful and varied natural environment.

-What is the mean of hiking?
+What is the meaning of hiking?

 Hiking is a long and powerful hike, usually on country trails or footpaths.
 "Hiking" is an active long walk or hiking outing called jumping.